 Definitely.
 Many sitters start part-time – evenings, weekends, or holidays — and scale up once they have steady clients.

-5. What’s the best app to start with in 2025?
+5. What’s the best app to start with in 2026?

 Petme is built for new sitters who want flexibility, local exposure, and direct bookings without high platform fees.
+Unlike traditional platforms with anonymous profiles, Petme lets you showcase your social presence so pet parents can see who you really are before booking.